pittpv/sepolia-auto-install/en/README.md

 3. **Allow Specific IPs**
    Useful when your node client is running on another server.
    Opens Geth ports to the public, blocks sensitive ports (8545, 5052), and allows them **only** from a trusted IP that you input.

+4. **Remove Rules for Ports**
+   Here you can see which ports have been set previously and remove rules.
+To delete all rules, you need to delete **multiple times** until all necessary rules are deleted.

+5. **View UFW Rules**
+   Allows you to view all installed rules.

+6. **Disable Firewall**

 ### Example Prompts